Vegan Apple Strudel

 Ingredients

-• 1 sheet vegan puff pastry, room temperature
+• 1 sheet puff pastry room temperature

-• 2 Granny Smith apples, peeled
+• 2 Granny Smith apples peeled

 • ½ tsp cinnamon